CombustionToolbox/combustion_toolbox/README.md

-# Combustion Toolbox  MAT
+# Combustion Toolbox
-## MATLAB/GUI based thermochemical code
+A MATLAB MATLAB/GUI based thermochemical code
+## Introduction
 As a first step towards the development of a wider-scope thermochemical tool, in this work we present a thermochemical code with application to gaseous combustion problems recently implemented by the authors in MATLAB\textsuperscript{\textregistered}.
 The code solves six chemical equilibrium problems (TP, HP, SP, TV, EV and SV transformations; where T denotes temperature, P pressure, H enthalpy, S entropy, E internal energy and V volume), incident and reflected planar shock waves, as well as ideal detonations according to Chapman-Jouguet theory, assuming always ideal gases in all cases.\newline

 The code computes the equilibrium composition using equilibrium constants rather than by minimization of the Gibbs–Helmholtz free energy, and employs NASA’s 9-coefficient polynomial fits to evaluate the thermodynamic properties.
 Along with the plain code, the new tool has been equipped with a Graphical User Interface (hereafter **Combustion-Toolbox**) developed in MATLAB\textsuperscript{\textregistered} 2018 under AppDesigner.\newline

-Results computed with \textbf{Combustion-Toolbox} have been validated against, and are in good agreement with, NASA’s Chemical Equilibrium with Applications (CEA) program \cite{cite1}, CANTERA, and Caltech’s Shock and Detonation Toolbox \cite{sdtoolbox}.
+Results computed with **Combustion-Toolbox** have been validated against, and are in good agreement with, NASA’s Chemical Equilibrium with Applications (CEA) program \cite{cite1}, CANTERA, and Caltech’s Shock and Detonation Toolbox \cite{sdtoolbox}.
 Moreover, the time required for the computations is comparable to that of other existing codes. **Combustion-Toolbox** has teaching and research aspirations and will be distributed as open source package as soon as it has been fully tested.

 ## Getting Started